dgaydukov/cert-ocpjp11/files/java11/ocpjp11.md

 day => SUN [DayOfWeek(2025 ,June ,15)]
 ```
 Rules of changing serialized classes:
-* if you don't set serial version and doing something innocuous (like adding new field) during deserialization you will get error, cause once you change your class, jvm will regenerate new serial number
+* if you don't set serial version and doing something innocuous (like adding new field) during deserialization you will get error, cause once you change your class, JVM will regenerate new serial number
 * if you add new field and initialize them, since deserialization not running constructor and initialization it would be reconstructed to default value (0 for primitive, false for boolean, null for reference)
 * if some fields are removed from new class version, they just ignored during deserialization.
 * no constructor, instance initializer called - make sense, because they can tamper the instance and the goal of deserialization is to reconstruct the object as it was